Welcome to ClearView Baptist Church

 3. By a statement of prior conversion experience and baptism in a Baptist church of like faith when no letter is obtainable.

-All such candidates, as listed above, shall be elected to church membership at the next quarterly business meeting.
+All such candidates, as listed above, shall be elected to Church membership at the next quarterly business meeting.

 Section 3.
 Watchcare